Eugene32/Social-Network-API/README.md

 * [License](#license)

 ### Installation:
-- Fork or copy the whole directory.
+- Clone or fork the repository.

+`git@github.com:Eugene32/Social-Network-API.git`

 - Under console, command prompt, or terminal, change to directory where server.js is located.
 Type or copy the code below

-'npm i'.
+'npm i'

 - Create .env file on the root directory (where server.js is located).
     - The file must contain the following: